Astrosociology.com Banner

 Go to Top

-(These websites tend to relate mostly with space issues, but articles can be found about the relationships between astrosocial phenomena and other aspects of society.
-Also, it is important to keep in mind that astronomical education is, in fact, an astrosocial phenomenon often aimed directly at non-astrosocial parts of society).
+(These websites tend to relate mostly to space issues, but materials can be found about the relationships between astrosocial phenomena and other aspects of society.
+For example, it is important to keep in mind that astronomical education does, in fact, represent an astrosocial phenomenon often aimed directly at non-astrosocial parts of society, and it impacts on the general population.
+Also, this category of sites also includes government and state organizations as well as advocacy groups).

 Site Name